Monte Carlo inference for semiparametric Bayesian regression: Methods

-It is natural to question the coherency of introducing model parameters in the midst of a sampling algorithm (Algorithm~\ref{alg:joint}).
-First, we emphasize that these parameters $(\mu, \sigma)$ are not identified under model \eqref{trans}--\eqref{mod}, and thus not strictly necessary in any analysis.
-Second, we may view $(\mu, \sigma)$ as an accompaniment to the approximation $\hat p$, which determines $p(g \mid \D_n)$ via \eqref{Fzx} and Algorithm~\ref{alg:Fz}.
-Instead of supplying a more sophisticated $\hat p$ to infer $g$, Lemma~\ref{g-scale} suggests that we may equivalently apply a downstream adjustment via the latent data model \eqref{mod}.
-This motivates our use of $\mu + \sigma P_{Z \mid X, \theta}$.
+These location-scale parameters $(\mu, \sigma)$ are not identified under model \eqref{trans}--\eqref{mod}.
+Thus, they are not strictly necessary in any analysis or in Algorithm~\ref{alg:joint}.
+We do not seek to interpret them.
+Instead, we view $(\mu, \sigma)$ as an accompaniment to the approximation $\hat p$, which determines $p(g \mid \D_n)$ via \eqref{Fzx} and Algorithm~\ref{alg:Fz}.
+Instead of supplying a more sophisticated approximation $\hat p$ to infer $g$, Lemma~\ref{g-scale} suggests that we may equivalently apply a downstream location-scale adjustment in the regression model \eqref{mod}.
+This motivates our use of $\mu + \sigma P_{Z \mid \theta, x}$.